MICHELE NORRIS, Host:

 ZWERDLING: Powell was one of the star speakers this May at the National Memorial Day Concert at the foot of the U.S. Capitol.
 They honored Nellie Bagley's family.

-General COLIN POWELL (Former Secretary of State): Nellie, Elizabeth and Jose, we are inspired by your bravery, your love, your determination.
+COLIN POWELL: Nellie, Elizabeth and Jose, we are inspired by your bravery, your love, your determination.
 Jose and all of the disabled vets are living memorials of our wars.
 They deserve no less than the finest care possible...

 ZWERDLING: She had to figure it out on her own and then she had to fight to get the equipment Jose needed.
 She asked the VA to give them the special air mattress that Jose had at the VA hospital that helps prevent bedsores.
 But the VA said, no, the rule says we have to give you another kind of bed.
 So Bagley called the secretary of Veterans Affairs.

 BAGLEY: And I said, you know, this needs to change.

 ZWERDLING: Jose got the special bed.
 Then Bagley told the VA, my daughter and I can hardly move Jose out of the bed.
 We need one of those special motorized lifts that you use in the hospital, to carry him to his wheelchair and shower.
 But the VA said, the rules say we only give that to patients who have spinal cord injuries.
 Jose has a brain injury.

 BAGLEY: I'm five-two, he's six-two.
 I need something like this.

 ZWERDLING: The VA finally gave in and Bagley got the lift.
 So now there are metal tracks across the ceiling.
 Push a button and it lowers a cocoon that they wrap around Jose's body.